JasonXiao127/Stow/README.md

 ## Why Stow?

 Most “YouTube to MP3” sites and apps lie about quality.
-They claim 320 kbps MP3, but behind the scenes they fetch a low-bitrate stream and re-encode it — a lossy-to-lossy conversion that permanently degrades the audio.
+They claim 320 kbps MP3, but behind the scenes they fetch a low-bitrate stream and re-encode it — a lossy-to-lossy conversion that permanently degrades the audio that somehow takes up more space.

 YouTube stores audio as Opus.
 For 1080p videos that’s usually around 160 kbps, a bitrate where Opus is audibly transparent.
+For 99% of the population, they shouldn't be able to tell the difference (especially with VBR).
 In controlled listening tests, Opus at 160 kbps consistently beats 320 kbps MP3.

 Stow uses yt-dlp to grab the **real** Opus stream straight from YouTube.
 No conversion, no lies.
 You get exactly what YouTube serves and its untouched.